5 Management of patients on antiretroviral treatment

 The immune reconstitution inflammatory syndrome presents suddenly and unexpectedly with clinical deterioration in the patient’s condition soon after antiretroviral treatment is started.

 5-74 What is the commonest cause of the immune reconstitution inflammatory syndrome in South Africa?

 Tuberculosis is the commonest cause of the immune reconstitution syndrome in South Africa.
-The immune reconstitution inflammatory syndrome presenting with TB is less common if TB is treated for at least a month before starting antiretroviral treatment.
+The immune reconstitution inflammatory syndrome presenting with TB is less common if TB is treated for at least a month before starting ART.
 Immune reconstitution inflammatory syndrome is not caused by treatment failure, side effects or drug interactions.

 5-75 How is a patient with the immune reconstitution inflammatory syndrome best managed?

 The disease causing the inflammation must be diagnosed and treated.
 Avoid stopping ART if at all possible.
 The patient may need to be referred to an HIV specialist or hospital.

 Immune reconstitution inflammatory syndrome is not necessarily an indication to stop antiretroviral treatment.